Michael A. Turton Back to Main Page:

 Remember that if you are in a school outside of Taipei, you will need personal transportation in the form of a car or motorcycle. |

 Of course, there are benefits that only a college can provide: weights, a pool, a track, a library.
 These amenities are a lifesaver.
 At Fooyin my wife and I ran five times a week and swam every day.
 Other amenities (a drama department, music department, etc) will vary with the size and mission of the university in question.
 Libraries will have access to electronic texts and will also be part of the interlibrary system on the island.
-The school bookstore will also be able to purchase things at a discount for you. | A campus bookstore. |
+The school bookstore will also be able to purchase things at a discount for you. |

-An important benefit: teachers are genuinely respected in this culture (unlike the US, where learning is held in contempt) and one will enjoy a certain social status here. | The spanking new campus of Kaoshiung National University. |
+An important benefit: teachers are genuinely respected in this culture (unlike the US, where learning is held in contempt) and one will enjoy a certain social status here. |

 Pay generally comes in two lumps on each